ansible/django-ansible-base/docs/apps/resource_registry.md

     ResourceConfig(Authenticator),
 )
 ```

-`APIConfig.service_type` must be one of "awx", "galaxy" or "eda".

 `RESOURCE_LIST` must be a list or set of `ResourceConfig` objects.
 This object defines a model to be included in the resource registry, as well
 as a set of metadata from that resource.
 Right now it accepts the following args: